Nepiki/Guides/~WORK-IN-PROGRESS~--Pokemon-Pinball:-Ruby-&-Sapphire.md

 **1 point** | _Upgrade to a Great Ball_

-Upgrade your ball by purchasing an upgrade in the shop, using the field multiplier slots, or from the HOLE slots.
-On RUBY you can also grab the Ball Up item after hitting Nuzleaf twice to create a bridge.
+See Master Ball.

 ### ![Ultra Ball icon](https://media.retroachievements.org/Badge/21279.png) [Ultra Ball](https://retroachievements.org/achievement/4310)

 **2 points** | _Upgrade to a Ultra Ball_

-Upgrade your ball twice by purchasing an upgrade in the shop, using the field multiplier slots, or from the HOLE slots before it downgrades.
-On RUBY you can also grab the Ball Up item after hitting Nuzleaf twice to create a bridge.
+See Master Ball.

 ### ![Master Ball icon](https://media.retroachievements.org/Badge/21280.png) [Master Ball](https://retroachievements.org/achievement/4311)

 **3 points** | _Upgrade to a Master Ball_

-Upgrade your ball three times by purchasing an upgrade in the shop, using the field multiplier slots, or from the HOLE slots before it downgrades.
-On RUBY you can also grab the Ball Up item after hitting Nuzleaf twice to create a bridge.
+Upgrade your ball three times by purchasing an upgrade in the shop, using the Field Multiplier slots, or from the Start Slots before it downgrades.
+On RUBY you can also grab the upgrade pick-up after hitting Nuzleaf twice to create a bridge.

 ### ![Dark HOLE icon](https://media.retroachievements.org/Badge/21328.png) [Dark HOLE](https://retroachievements.org/achievement/21363)

 **1 point** | _Light up all 4 of the HOLE slots_

 The HOLE lights are at the top of the 4 paths leading towards the pit.
 Light them up with your ball, using the flippers to scroll them from side to side and activate them all.
-While not necessary for the achievement, doing this opens up the slot machine in the Centre Hole.
+While not necessary for the achievement, doing this opens up the Start Slots in the Centre Hole.
 Enter it to get one of the following rewards:
 * Small - 100 to 900 points
 * BIG - 1,000,000 to 9,000,000 points
 * Pika - Pichu joins Pikachu.
 They remain fully charged for the rest of the current ball
 * Catch 'em Start - Catch 'em Mode starts
-* EVO Start - EVO Mode starts
+* EVO Mode Start - EVO Mode starts
-* Bonus Stage - Start a BONUS stage
+* Bonus Stage - Start the corresponding Bonus stage
 * Coin - get 10, 30, or 50 coins
 * Ball Saver - Turns on the Ball Saver for 30, 60, or 90 seconds.
 * Arrival - Jirachi's catch mode